Conditions › Neck & Head › Whiplash

 Whiplash is a neck injury caused by a rapid back-and-forth movement of the head, most commonly from rear-end car accidents.
 This sudden force can damage the muscles, ligaments, discs, and joints of the cervical spine, leading to pain, stiffness, headaches, and sometimes dizziness or difficulty concentrating.

 Symptoms do not always appear immediately — it is common for whiplash pain to develop 24 to 72 hours after the incident.
+This delayed onset leads many people to believe the injury is minor, when the underlying tissue damage may be significant.

 Without proper treatment, acute whiplash can develop into a chronic condition with persistent neck pain and headaches that last months or even years.
 Early physical therapy intervention is one of the strongest predictors of full recovery from whiplash.
 The sooner treatment begins, the better the long-term outcome.

 How We Treat Whiplash